mikinakajima/MeltScalingLaw/README.md

 ### Prerequisites

-Make sure you have python on your machine and the following libraries.
+Make sure you have python3 on your machine and the following libraries.

 ```
-python
 matplotlib
 numpy
 sys